prestodb/tempto/README.md

 #### Explicit RequirementsProvider

 You can specify Requirements for your test through the `@Requires` annotation.
 Test methods and whole classes can be annotated with `@Requires`.
-If a class is annotated with `@Requires`, that is the same having every test method in that class be annoted with `@Requires`.
+If a class is annotated with `@Requires`, behavior is the same as when each test method in that class be annotated with `@Requires`.
 The parameter passed to `@Requires` must be a class that extends the `RequirementsProvider` interface.
 This interface has a single method, `getRequirements()` that returns an instance of a `Requirement` object.

-You may notice that a better way of passing in requirements would be to supply `@Requires` with an instance but Java only allows constant argument annotations.
+Remark: *It seems that a better way of passing in requirements would be to supply
+         `@Requires` with an instance but Java only allows constant argument annotations.*

 Here's an example implementation of the `RequirementProvider` interface: